1960s 1970s 1980s 1990s 2000s

 1970a The homological dimension of commutative group schemes over a perfect field.
 J. of Algebra 16 (1970), 436--441.

 Proves a Hochschild-Serre type spectral sequence for Exts of commutative group schemes over a perfect field, and completes the computation of the Ext groups of abelian varieties over finite fields.
-Gives a short proof that Ext 2(A,B)=0 for abelian varieties over an algebraically closed field.
+Gives a short proof that $\mathrm{Ext}^2(A,B)=0$ for abelian varieties $A$ and $B$ over an algebraically closed field.

 1970b Elements of order p in the Tate S(h)afarevic(h) group, Bull.
 London Math.
 Soc.
 2 (1970), 293-296.

-Proves that the Tate-Shafarevich group of an abelian variety over a global field has only finitely many elements of order dividing a fixed integer m, even when m is divisible by the characteristic.
-When the characteristic divides m, the statement becomes false when finitely many primes are omitted, or the finite field of constants is replaced by an algebraically closed field.
+Proves that Tate-Shafarevich group of an abelian variety over a global field of characteristic $p$ has only finitely many elements killed by a fixed integer $m$, even when $p$ divides $m$.
+In contrast to the number field case, this fails when finitely many primes are omitted from the definition of the Tate-Shafarevich group.
+The group of elements killed by $p$ may be infinite when the field of constants is taken to be algebraically closed field.

 1970c Weil-Châtelet groups over local fields, Ann.
 Sci.
 Ecole Norm.
 Sup.
 4 series, T3 (1970), 273-284; Addendum T5 (1972), 261-264.

-For an abelian variety A and its dual B over a local field K of prime characteristic, the article proves that A(K) is dual to the Weil-Chatelet group of B, i.e., to H1(K,B).
-When K has characterisic zero this is a theorem of Tate.
+Proves that, for an abelian variety $A$ and its dual $B$ over a local field $K$ of prime characteristic, the group $A(K)$ is canonically dual to the Weil-Chatelet group $H^1(K,B)$ of $B$.
+When $K$ has characterisic zero this was proved by Tate.

 1970d The Brauer group of a rational surface, Invent.
 Math.
 11 (1970), 304-307.